+Detection power: Power was calculated for each of the simulated scenarious defined in detail above.
+The p-values used for determining the power of the likelihood ratio test were calculated based on the theoretical χ2 distribution with 1 degree of freedom.
+For each of the simulated scenarios, power was calculated as the fraction (out of fifty replicates) of the analyses that led to a significantly better model fit using the GFBLUP model compared to using the GBLUP model (i.e., the observed p-value was below 0.05).

 3 Results

 The DGRP genotypes include ~1.7 million common (minor allele frequencies 0.05) single nucleotide polymorphisms (SNPs) derived from genomic sequences of 205 largely unrelated inbred lines (Mackay et al. 2012; Huang et al., 2014).
 We evaluated and compared GFBLUP and GBLUP models based on model fit, model predictive ability, and precision of estimated genomic parameters, using both observed genotypes and phenotypes for three quantitative traits in the DGRP (chill coma recovery time, starvation resistance and startle response) (Mackay et al., 2012; Ober et al., 2012, 2015; Huang et al. 2014) and simulated genotypic and phenotypic data.